kionay/miscellaneous/README.md

 https://blog.nishtahir.com/2015/09/20/fuzzy-string-matching-using-cosine-similarity/

 Those vectors are then given to the various algorithms.
 The idea is to evaluate the algorithms to use for fuzzy string matching.

+## ama update

+Uses PRAW to, periodically, check a given user's recent submissions for an AMA.

+For when you can just never seem to catch your favorite person's rare AMA.